Sygmon/lpml-web/static/content/info/education.md

 ---
 title: education
-description: Please tell me this workd
+description: Please tell me this worked
 ---
 My man, this would be ***perfect***